-The Motley Fool’s Stock Advisor service is one of the longest running stock recommendation services making it the most popular worldwide with over 700k members.
+The Motley Fool’s Stock Advisor service is one of the longest running stock advice and recommendation services making it the most popular worldwide with over 700k members.

-Considering that over the last 15 years 92% of active fund managers failed to beat the market, it puts Stock Advisor in a pretty rare company.
+Considering that over the last 15 years 92% of active fund managers failed to beat the market, it puts Stock Advisor in a pretty rare company beating the market by nearly 5x.

 Actual stock recommendations: